Juan Manuel Correa: Endurance racing career

 At the end of 2021, Correa tested Prema Powerteam's LMP2 endurance racing car, the first time he drove an endurance racing car.

-2022
+2022 season

 In February 2022, Prema Powerteam announced that Correa would participate in the 2022 European Le Mans Series with them.
-Due to Formula 3 commitments and an injury, he only contested the final two rounds, the first of which at Spa-Francorchamps came third.
+Due to Formula 3 commitments and an injury, he only contested the final two rounds; the team came third at Spa-Francorchamps on Correa's debut.
 He won his first endurance race during the season finale in Portimão, helping Prema become the teams' champions.

-2023
+2023 season

-Correa is confirmed to race the 9 car with Prema Racing, in the 2023 FIA World Endurance Championship in the LMP2 category although some rounds are scheduled to clash with his Formula 2 races.
+Correa raced the No. 9 car with Prema Racing in the LMP2 category of the FIA World Endurance Championship in 2023, partaking in all rounds which did not clash with his F2 commitments.
+The trio of Correa, Bent Viscaal, and Filip Ugran attained two top-five finishes and concluded the season sitting ninth out of eleven teams in the LMP2 standings.

+2025 season

+In March 2025, Correa was announced to drive in the IMSA SportsCar Championship with United Autosports, in the LMP2 category.

+Other racing

+Super Formula

+In December 2024, Correa partook in a Super Formula test at the Suzuka Circuit.